Table of Contents

 - Perineural invasion and vascular invasion are adverse prognostic factors (Eur J Surg Oncol 2007;33:892)

-- High histologic grade (grades 3 and 4) unfavorable
+- High histologic grade unfavorable

 Treatment

-- For head / periampullary tumors: Whipple resection (subtotal pancreaticoduodenectomy), perioperative mortality ~ 2%
+- For head / periampullary tumors: Whipple resection (subtotal pancreaticoduodenectomy); perioperative mortality: ~2%

 - For body / tail tumors: distal pancreatectomy